 Panorama of the Thames by John R. Inglis & Jill Sanders

 Walking the Thames Path by Leigh Hatts

 Access to the River Thames: Steps and Stairs

-RTS Chairman, Peter Finch, has produced a report - Access to the River Thames: Steps, Stairs & Landing Places on the Tidal River.
+RTS Chairman, Peter Finch, has produced a report detailing Access to the River Thames: Steps, Stairs & Landing Places on the Tidal River.
 The access points include historic watermen's stairs and drawdocks, together with more modern sites.
-They are listed by local authority, working downstream, and include fifteen London boroughs and five in Essex and Kent.
+They are listed by local authority, working downstream, and include 15 London boroughs and five in Essex and Kent.
 Click here to see the full report.

 Advice for Thames Houseboat Buyers

 Hilary Pereira, RTS member and chair of the Upper Tideway Branch, outlines some of the pitfalls potential houseboat buyers might face and provides a comprehensive list of questions that should be asked prior to contract exchange, from whether the boat and moorings are fit for purpose to legal recourse if it all goes wrong.
 Click here to see the full report.